-How to Install SliTaz to a USB Flash Drive using Windows.
+How to Install SliTaz to a USB flash drive using Windows.
 This Tiny Linux distribution is a very fast running free operating system that can be run entirely from system memory.
-Founded by Christian Lincoln, it is one of the smallest portable Linux distributions available and can be stored and run directly from a USB key or other removable media.
-The core team, along with Cedric Tissieres of Ophcrack have developed their own Slitaz USB tool called tazusb.exe that can be used to create a bootable Live USB of the distribution, from within a running Windows environment.
+Founded by Christian Lincoln, it is one of the smallest portable Linux distributions available and can be stored and run directly from a bootable USB key or other removable media.

 - Distribution Home Page: SliTaz Project Page